keilmillerjr/launch-app/readme.md

 ## Requirements:

-* AttractMode for 64-bit Windows OS installed
+* AttractMode for Windows OS installed

 ## Install Files

-1. Copy launch.exe to the same directory as attract.exe inside your AttractMode directory.
+1. Copy launch32.exe (32-bit) or launch64.exe (64-bit) to the same directory as attract.exe inside your AttractMode directory.
 Launch will not work if placed in any other directory.

 ## Notes